Get Involved in Duty of Candour

 - Confirmation that you are content for your name to be shared when publishing the evidence.

-Duty of Candour and Being Open - Call for Evidence Submissions
+Call for Evidence Submissions

 Organisational Responses can be viewed at the link below.
 Please note that further submissions are also welcome and can be submitted using the contact details above.